Holi: Names

-The main day of the celebration is known as "Holi", "Rangwali Holi", "Dol Purnima", "Dhuleti", "Dhulandi", "Ukuli", "Manjal Kuli", "Yaosang", "Shigmo", "Phagwah", or "Jajiri".
+The main day of the celebration is known as "Holi", "Rangwali Holi", "Dola Purnima", "Dhuleti", "Dhulandi", "Ukuli", "Manjal Kuli", "Yaosang", "Shigmo", "Phagwah", or "Jajiri".

 Description

-Holi is a sacred ancient tradition of Hindus, a holiday in many states of India and Nepal with regional holidays in other countries.
-To many Hindus and some non-Hindus, it is a playful cultural event and an excuse to throw coloured water at friends or strangers in jest.
-It is also observed broadly in the Indian subcontinent.
-Holi is celebrated at the end of winter, on the last full moon day of the Hindu luni-solar calendar month marking the spring, making the date vary with the lunar cycle.
-The date falls typically in March, but sometimes late February of the Gregorian calendar.
+Holi is a sacred ancient tradition of Hindus, a holiday in many states of India with regional holidays in other countries.
+It is a cultural celebration that gives Hindus and non-Hindus alike an opportunity to have fun and play with other people by throwing coloured water and powder at each other.
+It is also observed broadly on the Indian subcontinent.
+Holi is celebrated at the end of winter, on the last full moon day of the Hindu luni-solar calendar month, marking the spring, making the date vary with the lunar cycle.
+The date falls typically in March, but sometimes in late February of the Gregorian calendar.

-The festival has many purposes; most prominently, it celebrates the beginning of Spring.
-In 17th century literature, it was identified as a festival that celebrated agriculture, commemorated good spring harvests and the fertile land.
-Hindus believe it is a time of enjoying spring's abundant colours and saying farewell to winter.
-To many Hindus, Holi festivities mark an occasion to reset and renew ruptured relationships, end conflicts and rid themselves of accumulated emotional impurities from the past.
+The festival has many purposes; most prominently, it celebrates the beginning of spring.
+In 17th century literature, it was identified as a festival that celebrated agriculture, commemorated good spring harvests, and the fertile land.
+Hindus believe it is a time to enjoying spring's abundant colours and say farewell to winter.
+To many Hindus, Holi festivities mark an occasion to reset and renew ruptured relationships, end conflicts, and rid themselves of accumulated emotional impurities from the past.

 It also has a religious purpose, symbolically signified by the legend of Holika.
-The night before Holi, bonfires are lit in a ceremony known as Holika Dahan (burning of Holika) or Little Holi People gather near fires, sing and dance.
-The next day, Holi, also known as Dhuli in Sanskrit, or Dhulheti, Dhulandi or Dhulendi, is celebrated.
+The night before Holi, bonfires are lit in a ceremony known as Holika Dahan (burning of Holika), or Little Holi.
+People gather near the fires, sing, and dance.
+The next day, Holi, also known as Dhuli in Sanskrit, or Dhulheti, Dhulandi, or Dhulendi, is celebrated.

-In Northern parts of India, Children and youth spray coloured powder solutions (gulal) at each other, laugh and celebrate, while adults smear dry coloured powder (abir) on each other's faces.
-Visitors to homes are first teased with colours, then served with Holi delicacies (such as puranpoli, dahi-bada and gujia), desserts and drinks.
-After playing with colours, and cleaning up, people bathe, put on clean clothes, and visit friends and family.
+In the northern parts of India, children spray coloured powder solutions (gulal) at each other, laugh, and celebrate, while adults smear dry coloured powder (abir) on each other's faces.
+Visitors to homes are first teased with colours, then served with Holi delicacies (such as gujhia, shakkarpaare, matri, and dahi vada), desserts, and drinks.
+After playing with colours and cleaning up, people bathe, put on clean clothes, and visit friends and family.